 East Dunbartonshire Council is committed to keeping The Promise and supporting our care experienced learners.
-The findings of The Independent Care Review (The Promise 2020) and documents produced by The Promise Scotland, including Plan 21-24, Change Programme 1 and individual service briefings, have helped to inform the plan and can be viewed here https://thepromise.scot It is crucial that, in order for The Promise to be kept, the calls to action as outlined within The Promise underpin all existing and future plans of support for children, young people and families within East Dunbartonshire.
+The findings of The Independent Care Review (The Promise 2020) and documents produced by The Promise Scotland, including Plan 21-24, Change Programme 1 and Plan 24-30 including individual service briefings, have helped to inform the current plan and can be viewed here https://thepromise.scot It is crucial that, in order for The Promise to be kept, the calls to action as outlined within The Promise underpin all existing and future plans of support for children, young people and families within East Dunbartonshire.